Bombing of Tétouan: Aftermath

-Shortly after the round bombing trip between La Tablada and Tetouan, Seville would be taken over by rebel forces led by General Queipo de Llano.
+Shortly after the round bombing trip between La Tablada and Tétouan, Seville would be taken over by rebel forces led by General Queipo de Llano.
 The pilots took off for Madrid just in time before being arrested.
 Two other pilots flying two Fokker F VII from the Spanish Sahara who made an stopover at La Tablada were instead captured and executed by firing squad.

-Besides the containment of the demonstrators at Tetouan, Ganmia is also credited for the massive enlistment of Morocco men into the rebel army that followed.
+Besides the containment of the demonstrators at Tétouan, Ganmia is also credited for the massive enlistment of Morocco men into the rebel army that followed.
 He was awarded for this action by Francisco Franco with the Laureate Cross of Saint Ferdinand, the highest military decoration of Spain.

 The Republican Air Force carried out sporadic air raids on Morocco during the remainder of the war, especially targeting facilities at Melilla, which housed military barracks and a mineral export terminal that shipped iron ore and other minerals overseas.